Toilets and Showers Facilities in Everest Base Camp Route

 Toilets and Shower Along Everest Base Camp Trek

-An important thing that trekkers should know about is the availability and facilities of Toilets and Showers before going to any mountain region.
-So, having information about toilets and showers along the Everest base camp trekking route also can be a curious matter for the trekkers.
+Before going to any mountain region, trekkers should know about the availability of toilets, showers, and facilities.
+So, learning about toilets and showers along the Everest base camp trekking route can also be a curious matter for trekkers.

 You might have heard from some people about the toilets or have seen some pictures shared on social platforms.
 You will see some basic toilets with a bunch of seats with big holes and use the leaf to cover them.
 Yes, some of these types of toilets exist, but these are not for tourists.

-Most places along the Everest base camp trail won't have western sitting toilets.
-Most guesthouses have squat toilets, but western sitting toilets are up to Namche Bazaar during the EBC trek.
-The Khumbu region usually gets freezing, so the sitting bathrooms get ice because of too cold and have a bad smell.
+Most places along the Everest Base Camp trail don't have western sitting toilets.
+Most guesthouses have squat toilets, but western sitting toilets are available up to Namche Bazaar during the EBC trek.
+The Khumbu region usually gets freezing, so the sitting bathrooms get ice because they are too cold and smell bad.

-We use lovely lodges with clean accommodations and washrooms for our clients on the Everest base camp trek.
-All the guesthouses have indoor toilets and showers, and some also have attached bathrooms.
+We use lovely lodges with clean accommodations and washrooms for our clients on the Everest Base Camp trek.
+All the guesthouses have indoor toilets and showers, and some have attached bathrooms.
 But don't expect the toilets and bathroom as you have in your home.

-The Everest region is remote, so bringing toilet paper, wipers, sanitizers, and other toiletries with you for the trek is better.
-It would be best if you also got the things for the shower, like a quick drier towel, shampoo, soap, and face washes.
+The Everest region is remote, so it's best to bring toilet paper, wipes, sanitizers, and other toiletries with you for the trek.
+You should also get things for the shower, like a quick-dry towel, shampoo, soap, and face washes.

-You will get western commodes in the lower region up to Tengboche, but there are flat squat toilets above 4,00m of elevation in the guesthouses.
-Squat toilets might differ entirely if you do not visit remort and mountain areas often.
+You will get western commodes in the lower region up to Tengboche, but the guesthouses have flat squat toilets above 4,00m of elevation.
+Squat toilets might be unusual if you do not visit remote and mountain areas often.
 This kind of toilet can be a different experience if you have not used it before.
 It also can be challenging to use in a squat rather than a sitting position.
 Some toilets may not have running tap water, but you see water in a bucket and use the manual flush.
 They also keep a bin for toilet paper inside the toilets.

 Using Squat Toilets During Everest Base Camp Trek